tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * [convertErrDate.json](Activities/04-Ins_Testing_Lambdas/Solved/convertErrDate.json)

-Explain to students that one of the challenges working with AWS Lambda is dealing with errors, so it is important to know how to test a Lambda function on the AWS Lambda console.
+Explain to students that one of the challenges working with AWS Lambda is dealing with errors, so it is essential to know how to test a Lambda function on the AWS Lambda console.
 For this activity, three test cases are provided.

 Explain to students that Lambda functions are tested using a `JSON` file to send a testing event to Lambda; the structure of the event depends on the kind of service you are connecting to Lambda.
 This demo only will cover how to test Amazon Lex intents.